 The format works as follows:

 · A seminar leader (or two seminar co-leaders) proposes a seminar topic and invites participants to submit essays on this topic to them by a particular date prior to the conference.
-We recommend seminar leaders set the essay deadline at least four weeks before the start of BritGrad 2020.
+We recommend seminar leaders set the essay deadline at least four weeks before the start of the conference.

-Where can I find the full programme for BritGrad Festival 2020?
+Where can I find the full programme for BritGrad 2023?

 Why do you usually charge for the conference?